utksahu30/TNP-Assignments/README.md

-# T-P-Assignments
+# TNP-Assignments
-Assinments and solutions for T&amp;P
+Assinments and solutions for TNP